yugaa22/issue-generator/README.md

-   test auto trigger
-   checking master commits details..this is for demo.
-4/11/22 -ravig testing

-   checking master commits details..this is for demo. this is for demo
 # Issuegen
 This rest app you can use for generating log and metric data using api as well as UI also for
 * API List